samuelstevens/personal-website/writing/the-importance-of-planning.md

 author:
     - Sam Stevens
 keywords: [planning, productivity, success, homework]
-abstract: Why you shnould be able to do your work hungover.
+abstract: Why you should be able to do your work hungover.
 ---

 # The Importance of Planning

 Or, why you should be able to do your work hungover.

 Planning is really important for success.
-I think it's the most important factor of whether youll succeed or not.
+I think it's the most important factor of whether you'll succeed or not.

 By planning, I mean breaking a task into clearly defined tasks.
 What I didn't understand was how clearly defined the tasks have to be.